 - Use one-inch resume marginsand space your resume out, keeping it sparse and clean.

-- Submit a one-page resume unless you have over 20 years’ experience.
+- Submit a one-page resume unless you have years' worth of relevant work experience.

 - Use at least these resume sections: Resume Header, Summary, Experience, Education, and Skills.